List of Ellen's Game of Games episodes: Season 2 (2018–2019)

 This season added a new element to Know or Go called "Sudden Drop".
-In Sudden Drop, instead of a contestant being immediately eliminated due to an incorrect answer, their opponent would have to correctly answer their failed question in order to win.
+In Sudden Drop, instead of a contestant being immediately eliminated due to an incorrect answer, their opponent would have to correctly answer their failed question to win.
 If both contestants were to get the answer wrong, the game would simply go on like normal until a winner was determined.